 Full details (including our procedures, syllabus requirements, what to expect, and what to bring with you) can be found in our Information & Regulations.

-The Guitar Syllabus 2016-2019 will remain valid until 31 December 2020, giving a one year overlap.
-During this time, candidates may enter for exams using the Acoustic Guitar Syllabus 2020-2023 or the plectrum guitar section of the Guitar Syllabus 2016-2019, but not a mixture of both.
+In response to the situation created by COVID-19, Trinity has extended the usual one year overlap between syllabuses during which time candidates may enter for exams using the Acoustic Guitar Syllabus 2020-2023 or the plectrum guitar section of the Guitar Syllabus 2016-2019, but not a mixture of both.
 This has now been extended to 31 July 2021.